manishrane060490/manishrane060490/README.md

 Hi there, I'm Manish 👦,
 A React/Web developer🎯 from India.

 👨‍💻 React Developer
 📚 What do I believe?
 Jack of all, Master of some.
-🌱 I’m currently learning NodeJs, MERN stack, React Native 📫 How to reach me: Instagram - @manish_rane2217
+🌱 I’m currently learning NodeJs, MERN stack, React Native.
+📫 How to reach me: Instagram - @manish_rane2217.